TaeKimJR/conductor-animate/README.md

 </Fade>
 ```

-Conductor is compatible with all Animation libraries as long as it animates via a wrapper component.
+Conductor is compatible with all Animation libraries as long as it animates using a wrapper
+component.

 *Common Animation Libs*
 - [react-transition-group](https://github.com/reactjs/react-transition-group)
 - [react-spring](https://www.react-spring.io)
 - [react-animations](http://react-animations.herokuapp.com/)

-#### Passing options to an Animation
+#### Passing props to an Animation
-The Animation can receive any additional options that are defined in the "config".
+The Animation can receive additional options that are defined in the "config".
 For example, if
 you have the following config...

 ```javascript